Why Women Should Avoid Doing Pushups and Squats

 I felt compelled to write this article due to the recent popularity of pictures like this:

 How do today’s women typically work out?
-They’re “trying to not look too manly” so they usually go with low-intensity and high-repetition.
-This is basically lifting light weights for many reps.
-Low-intensity/high-repetition exercise will burn fat and build a bit of muscle—most knowledgeable people consider this to be scientific fact.
-This is great and all but most women want to retain the fat on their chest and butt, or in other words, have breasts and booty.
-Low-intensity/high-repetition chest and butt exercises will burn fat and build a bit of muscle at the chest and butt.
-For example, doing pushups on your knees is a low-intensity chest exercise.
+Women are “trying to not look too manly” so they go with low-resistance and high-repetition.
+This means lifting light weights for many reps.
+Low-resistance/high-repetition exercise will burn fat and build a bit of muscle—most knowledgeable people consider this to be scientific fact.
+This is great and all but most women want to retain the fat on their chest and butt.
+So they should avoid exercising the chest and butt with low-resistance/high-repetition.
+Doing pushups on your knees is an example of a low-resistance chest exercise.
 If a woman were to do these until exhaustion (i.e. high-repetition) for many months, her breasts would shrink and shrink until they’re nonexistent.
-Similarly, doing squats with no additional weight is a low-intensity butt exercise.
-If a woman were to perform squats with just her body weight for 10 minutes every day for months, her butt would gradually get leaner until it is fat-free.
-Thus, low-intensity/high-repetition chest and butt exercises are not the answer for women seeking the “ideal” female figure.
+Similarly, doing squats with no additional weight is a low-resistance butt exercise.
+If a woman were to perform squats with just her body weight for 10 minutes every day for months, her butt would get leaner and leaner until it is fat-free.
+This is why low-resistance/high-repetition chest and butt exercises are not the answer for women seeking the “ideal” female figure.

 On the left is a butt composed of fat (and some underlying muscle), as demonstrated through animation.

 On the right is the fat-free butt of a typical female fitness competitor.

-Many women believe that flat breasts (and a flat butt) are an unavoidable consequence of working out.
-This is based on many anecdotes with solid evidence.
-But here’s the catch: every single workout program, exercise routine, instructional DVD, etc. that is in existence puts the chest and butt to work.
+Many believe that flat breasts/booty are an unavoidable consequence of working out.
+Women who have been working out for years are proof of this.
+But here’s the catch: every single workout program, exercise routine, instructional DVD, etc. puts the chest and butt to work.
 Even jogging engages the chest muscles as the jogger thrusts the arms forward with each stride for extra propulsion.
-A two-hour light jog is what I would consider very low-intensity/high-repetition—cardio.
-Cardio exercises for the chest or butt will result in even less muscle development and even greater fat loss, compared to low-intensity/high-repetition training.
-This is not the solution.
+A two-hour light jog is what I would consider very low-resistance/high-repetition—cardio.
+Cardio exercises for the chest or butt will result in even less muscle development and even greater fat loss, compared to low-resistance/high-repetition training.
+Full body cardio workouts are not the solution.